hashgraph/hedera-services/docs/docker-quickstart.md

 a combination of PostgreSQL tables under _compose-network/pgdata/_ and state files under, for example, _compose-network/node0/saved/com.hedera.node.app.service.mono.ServicesMain/0/hedera/_.

-To stop the network, call the `stopDockerContainers` gradle tasks (execute `./gradlew stopDockerContainers` from the root folder of the repo).
+To stop the network, call the `stopDockerContainers` gradle task (execute `./gradlew stopDockerContainers` from the root folder of the repo).

 Given a clean shutdown of the containers, when you restart with the `startDockerContainers` gradle task, the network will load from its last saved state.
 In general, for this to work correctly,